esteban-mendoza/disboard-scraping/README.md

   }
   ```

+- `CONCURRENT_PROXY_REQUESTS`: Default: `False`.
+If `True` and
+  `PROXY_URL` is set, the spiders will perform concurrent requests to the
+  proxy server.
+This will speed up the crawling process, but it will also
+  increase the load on the proxy server.
 - `REDIS_URL`: The URL of the Redis server.
 The spiders use Redis to queue
   and filter out duplicate requests.
 - `DB_URL`: The URL of the Postgres database.
 The spiders use the database
   to store the scraped data.
 For more information, see the
   [Database connection](#database-connection) section below.
+- `LOG_FILE`: The path to the log file.
+By default, it is set to
+  `scrapy.log` in the root directory.

 ## Database connection